 Why You WordPress Backup Should Be Stored Remotely

-Remote backup means a backup is stored in a different geographic location.
-It’s like giving a copy of your house key to a relative for safe-keeping and so you don’t lock them both in your house!
+Remote backup means a backup is stored in a different geographic location on a server separate from where your website server is.
+It’s like giving a copy of your house key to a relative for safe-keeping and so you don’t lock both keys in your house!